pactus-project/pactus.org/website/learn/transaction/fee/index.md

 ## Examples

-Currently the fee fraction or percentage set to 0.01%, the minimum fee is set to 0.000001 coin, and the maximum fee is set to 0.1 coin.
+Currently, the fee fraction or percentage is set to 0.01%, the minimum fee is set to 0.000001 coin, and the maximum fee is set to 0.1 coin.

 - If Alice wants to transfer 2 coins to Bob, she needs to pay 0.0002 coins as transaction fee.